Stars in My Pocket Like Grains of Sand: The Splendor and Misery of Bodies, of Cities

 All editions of Stars contain an author's note stating that it is the first half of a diptych, the second half of which is the novel The Splendor and Misery of Bodies, of Cities.
 Delany took this title from the translator's foreword to Richard Howard's translation of Baudelaire's Les Fleurs du Mal.
 An excerpt from Splendor was printed in the Review of Contemporary Fiction in September, 1996.
 In a 2001 interview, Delany gave this brief summary:

 "The book was conceived of as a city novel.
 For the bulk of it, the main characters, Rat and Marq, try to make their home in a city on the other side of the planet Velm from the one Marq was born and raised in.
 Then they have to journey back to Dyethshome, in an educational trip across Marq's world.
 In the course of it, a number of things that once looked pretty fair in volume one turn out not to be so pleasant in volume two."

 Splendor is unfinished, and is unlikely to ever be finished.
 Delany has stated two reasons for this in various writings and public appearances.
 First, much of the creative impetus for Stars came from his relationship with his then-partner, Frank Romeo (to whom the novel is dedicated); this relationship ended soon after the novel was published, removing much of Delany's creative energy related to the project.
-Second, the novel was published just as AIDS was becoming an epidemic in the gay culture Delany was immersed in, and he found it difficult to continue to write about a setting which mirrored the sexual scene that gave rise to an epidemic that caused the deaths of many people close to him.
+Second, the novel was published just as AIDS was becoming an epidemic in the gay culture Delany was immersed in, changing it in a way that shifted Delany's writing priorities.

 In fact, Stars was the last of Delany's major science fiction projects until 2012's Through the Valley of the Nest of Spiders.
 As seen in 1984: Selected Letters, at the time Stars was published his relationship with his publisher, Bantam, underwent a major rupture, with Bantam declining to print the final volume of the Return to Nevèrÿon series, Return to Nevèrÿon (eventually published by Arbor House as The Bridge of Lost Desire).
 Delany's works largely went out of print in the immediately following years, and he turned to academia for his living, taking up the first of his professorial posts in 1988, at the University of Massachusetts Amherst.

 Reception

-Dave Langford reviewed Stars in My Pocket Like Grains of Sand for White Dwarf #81, and stated that "Neither mystery not romance is resolved, all that being kept for Book Two – fearfully titled The Splendour and Misery of Bodies, of Cities.
+Dave Langford reviewed Stars in My Pocket Like Grains of Sand for White Dwarf #81, and stated that "Neither mystery nor romance is resolved, all that being kept for Book Two – fearfully titled The Splendour and Misery of Bodies, of Cities.
 Book One is brilliant, uneven, insufferable, an important piece of SF."

+Carl Freedman referred to it as being "one of the most assured masterworks of modern American fiction."